Prashant Bhushan refuses to apologise to SC, says doing so will be ‘contempt of my conscience’

 Bhushan said he has the highest regard for the institution of the Supreme Court, and that his tweets were meant to be a constructive criticism of the judiciary.

-Advocate Prashant Bhushan on Monday refused to apologise to the Supreme Court or retract his statements about the judiciary, NDTV reported.
+Advocate Prashant Bhushan on Monday refused to apologise to the Supreme Court or retract his statements about the judiciary, Live Law reported.
 Bhushan said retracting his statement or offering an insincere apology would amount to “contempt of my conscience”.

 On August 20, the Supreme Court had rejected Bhushan’s request to adjourn the hearing on the quantum of punishment in a suo motu criminal contempt case in which he was convicted last week and transfer it to another bench.
 The court gave the lawyer two to three days to reconsider his statements about the court and chief justice.

-In a supplementary statement before the court on Monday, Bhushan said he has the highest regard for the institution of the Supreme Court, Live Law reported.
+In a supplementary statement before the court on Monday, Bhushan said that an apology for expressing his bonafide beliefs would be insincere.
+“An apology cannot be a mere incantation and any apology has to, as the court has itself put it, be made sincerely,” Bhushan said.
+“This is especially so when I have made the statements bonafide and pleaded truths with full detail which have not been dealt with by the court.”

+“If I retract a statement before this court that I otherwise believe to be true or offer an insincere apology, that in my eyes would amount to the contempt of my conscience and of an institution that I hold in highest esteem,” Bhushan said.

+Bhushan added that he has the highest regard for the institution of the Supreme Court.
 “I believe that the Supreme Court is the last bastion of hope for the protection of fundamental rights, the watchdog institutions and indeed for constitutional democracy itself,” he said.
 “Today in these troubling times, the hopes of the people of India vest in this court to ensure the rule of law and the Constitution and not an untrammeled rule of the executive.”

 Bhushan said he made the offending tweets in good faith, with the intention of offering constructive criticism of the judiciary, and not to malign the Supreme Court or “any particular Chief Justice”.